-PM Matteo Renzi to resign as Italy faces uncertainty
+Italy: Renzi's resignation delayed after meeting with President | CNN

 However, the referendum was widely considered a litmus test for the rising wave of populism spreading in Europe, and the chance to register discontent with the current government.

-This, according to Schlein, was Renzi's "completely unnecessary" mistake.
-She said that personalizing and dramatizing the vote meant that many of the people who voted "No" -- particularly the younger voters -- did so for political reasons beyond the text of the reform and its consequences.
+This, according to Schlein, was Renzi’s “completely unnecessary” mistake.
+She said that personalizing and dramatizing the vote meant that many of the people who voted “No” – particularly the younger voters – did so for political reasons beyond the context of the reform and its consequences.

 “The vote was transformed into a vote on himself and his government,” she said.